Easy to make and good for you too, these Vegan Gingerbread Cookies are just in time for Christmas.

 Preheat oven to 350F (180C).
 Line two baking sheets with parchment paper.

-Add the vegan butter and coconut sugar to bowl and mix thoroughly.
+Add the vegan butter and maple sugar to bowl and mix thoroughly.
 The consistency should be a bit crumbly.

 Fold in the flax egg, molasses and vanilla into the vegan butter and coconut mixture and beat together until well-combined.